gregpalmr/dremio-oracle-password-rotation/README.md

 Change Dremio Data Lake Engine users' Oracle password for Oracle data sources.

-## Use this program to periodically rotate the Oracle password for users that are configured in your Dremio data sources.
+## Some Oracle DBAs configure user profiles to automatically expire passwords after a certain amount of time (i.e. CREATE PROFILE new_profile LIMIT PASSWORD_LIFE_TIME 60).
+Use this program to periodically rotate the Oracle password for users that are configured in your Dremio data sources.

 ### Step 1.
 Install Prerequisites: